deeheber/danielle-heberling-dot-xyz/content/blog/serverless-weather-reporting/index.md

 After moving out of Portland into the suburbs, I noticed that the site was not as accurate, so I decided to build my own site [isitsnowinginhillsboro.com](http://isitsnowinginhillsboro.com/).

-## Architecture Walkthrough
+## Architecture Overview

 Behind the scenes, this site is using AWS Serverless technologies.
 [S3](https://aws.amazon.com/s3/) hosts site assets, a [Step Function](https://aws.amazon.com/step-functions/) updates the site, and [EventBridge Scheduler](https://aws.amazon.com/eventbridge/scheduler/) triggers the Step Function every 10 minutes.

-I made the decision to not put [CloudFront](https://aws.amazon.com/cloudfront/) in front of this S3 Bucket, because this is a region specific website.
+I made the decision to **not** put [CloudFront](https://aws.amazon.com/cloudfront/) in front of this S3 Bucket, because this is a region specific website.
 Most people viewing this site live in the area and adding a CDN feels like unnecessary complexity given the use case.
 As a result, the site renders of `HTTP` rather than `HTTPS`.

 Here's a breakdown of what the Step Function workflow does: